tier4/scenario_simulator_v2/docs/design/OpenSCENARIOSupport.md

 This section describes the differences between our OpenSCENARIO Interpreter and the OpenSCENARIO standard set by ASAM, and the OpenSCENARIO implementation by other companies and organizations.
-If you want to know about OpenSCENARIO itself, refer to the link below.
+If you want to know about OpenSCENARIO, refer to the link below.

 - [ASAM OpenSCENARIO: User Guide](https://releases.asam.net/OpenSCENARIO/1.0.0/ASAM_OpenSCENARIO_BS-1-2_User-Guide_V1-0-0.html)
 - [OpenSCENARIO 1.0.0 XSD documentation](https://releases.asam.net/OpenSCENARIO/1.0.0/Model-Documentation/index.html)